 If you're looking for an SWG solution that can accommodate modern trends like cloud applications adoption, the move of the hybrid workplace, and increased use of mobile and personal devices for work, look no further than Sangfor IAG.

 Enjoy a well-rounded set of state-of-the-art features like proxy avoidance protection, intelligent traffic management, unified network-wide management of all clients, and precise and accurate application management that enhances your organization's security and makes monitoring and managing a breeze for your IT team.
-Watch our introduction video and download our brochure to learn more about Sangfor IAG, or jump on a chat with our security experts to talk in-depth about a holistic and tailored security solution for your organization.
+Watch our introduction video and download our brochure to learn more about Sangfor IAG or malware detection and protection solutions, or contact us today to talk in-depth about a holistic and tailored security services for your organization.

 Frequently Asked Questions